 Welcome to UW Medicine.

 UW Medicine is an integrated clinical, research and learning health system with a single mission to improve the health of the public.
-This goal inspires and unites our community of nearly 33,000 faculty, staff, students and trainees.
+This goal inspires and unites our community of 39,000-plus faculty, staff, students and trainees.
 This mission was never more evident as UW Medicine led the response locally and nationally to the COVID-19 pandemic.

 We offer patients a wide range of choices for primary, specialty and urgent care with hospitals and clinics located throughout the Puget Sound region.
-We are also making substantial improvements in how we deliver care by focusing on the patient experience, the health of the population we serve, the need to overcome healthcare inequities and the well-being of our employees.
+We are also making substantial improvements in how we deliver care by focusing on the patient experience and quality of care, the health of the population we serve, the need to overcome healthcare inequities and the well-being of our employees.
 As we make decisions, we believe strongly in a principle that patients are first.
-This work is fully aligned with the goals of healthcare reform, and it makes us a national leader in helping people live healthier lives.
+This work is fully aligned with the changing healthcare landscape, and it makes us a national leader in helping people live healthier lives.

-We have more than 1,000 faculty who are lead investigators on research projects that have brought in more than $1 billion per year in research funding, we continue to grow collaborative multidisciplinary research programs that lead the world in biomedical research.
+With more than $1 billion per year in research funding, we continue to grow collaborative multidisciplinary research programs that lead the world in biomedical research.
 We are shortening the time from scientific discovery to finding new ways to prevent, cure and treat heart disease, stroke, cancer, dementia and many other common and rare diseases.
 As UW Medicine health professionals bring their discoveries into our clinical practice, we provide hope to patients and often a quicker return to health.

-We have implemented a new medical school curriculum continues to incorporate new ways of learning that make our students better doctors.
+Our medical school curriculum continues to incorporate new ways of learning that make our students better doctors.
 They receive more hands-on training, learn effective and respectful communication skills, understand the importance of healthcare equity and are prepared to be leaders in their communities.
-It’s exciting that patients are already starting to benefit from this new training in our health system.
+Patients are already benefiting from this new training in our health system.

-As I look to the future, I am confident that we will continue to improve health through the synergies and integration of our research, education and patient care programs.
+As I look to the future, I am confident that we will continue to improve the health for all people through the integration of our clinical, research and education programs.
 At the same time, I know that the UW Medicine community will be guided by our commitment to diversity, equity and inclusion as part of our core values.
-Treating our patients, their families and each other with respect will always remain at the heart of what we do.
+Treating our patients, their families and each other with respect will always remain at the heart of who we are.

 UW Medicine administration: